Probate Q&A Series

 • Include payment: $0.50 per page plus certification fees under N.C.G.S. § 7A-308 (Fee Schedule).
 Add postage if you ask that documents be mailed.

-• If you encounter a confidentiality hold or denial, review N.C.G.S. § 7A-314 for procedures to petition the court for access.
+• If you encounter a confidentiality hold or denial, ask the clerk about the applicable procedure for seeking access to the record.

 Need Help?
 Contact Pierce Law Group